 Each Selling Stockholder of the securities and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their securities covered hereby on the principal trading market or any other stock exchange, market or trading facility on which the securities are traded or in private transactions.
-These sales may be at fixed or negotiated prices.
+These sales shall be at the fixed price of \$\\\ until such time as our common stock is quoted on the OTCQB or OTCQX marketplace, or listed on a national securities exchange.
+Thereafter, these sales may be made at negotiated prices or at varying prices determined at the time of sale..
 A Selling Stockholder may use any one or more of the following methods when selling securities:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales; - in transactions through broker-dealers that agree with the Selling Stockholders to sell a specified number of such securities at a stipulated price per security; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.
+- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales: - in transactions through broker-dealers that agree with the Selling Stockholders to sell a specified number of such securities at a stipulated price per security; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - a combination of any such methods of sale; or - any other method permitted pursuant to applicable law.